bendalab/audioio/README.md

 ```

 The data are numpy arrays of floats ranging between -1 and 1.
-The arrays are either 1-D arrays for single channel data,
-or 2-day arrays with first axis time and second axis channel.
+The arrays are 2-day arrays with first axis time and second axis channel.

 You can also randomly access chunks of data of an audio file, without
 loading the entire file into memory.
 This is really handy for